MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 Solution hardware ranges from 2 to 16 nodes and is tested and validated by Microsoft and partner vendors. ​To find Azure Stack HCI solution hardware from your preferred hardware partner, see the [Azure Stack HCI Catalog](https://www.microsoft.com/cloud-platform/azure-stack-hci-catalog).

 ### Headless deployment
 You can use an answer file to do a headless deployment of the operating system.
-The answer file uses an XML format to define configuration settings and values during an unattended installation of Windows Server.
+The answer file uses an XML format to define configuration settings and values during an unattended installation of the operating system.

 For this deployment option, you can use Windows System Image Manager to create an unattend.xml answer file to deploy the operating system on your servers.
 Windows System Image Manager creates your unattend answer file through a graphical tool with component sections to define the "answers" to the configuration questions, and then ensure the correct format and syntax in the file.
 The Windows System Image Manager tool is available in the Windows Assessment and Deployment Kit (Windows ADK).
 To get started: [Download and install the Windows ADK](/windows-hardware/get-started/adk-install).

 ### System Center Virtual Machine Manager (VMM) deployment
 System Center Virtual Machine Manager (VMM) is part of the System Center suite.
 You can use VMM to deploy the Azure Stack HCI operating system on bare-metal hardware, as well as to cluster the servers.
-To learn about VMM, see [System requirements for System Center Virtual Machine Manager](/system-center/vmm/system-requirements?view=sc-vmm-2019).
+To learn about VMM, see [System requirements for System Center Virtual Machine Manager](/system-center/vmm/system-requirements).

 For more information about using VMM to do a bare-metal deployment of the operating system, see [Provision a Hyper-V host or cluster from bare metal computers](/system-center/vmm/hyper-v-bare-metal?view=sc-vmm-2019).

 ### Network deployment
-Another option is to install the Azure Stack HCI operating system over the network using [Windows Deployment Services](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831764(v=ws.11)).
+Another option is to install the Azure Stack HCI operating system over the network using [Windows Deployment Services](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831764(v=ws.11)).

 ### Manual deployment
 To manually deploy the Azure Stack HCI operating system on the system drive of each server to be clustered, install the operating system via your preferred method, such as booting from a DVD or USB drive.
-Complete the installation process using the Server Configuration tool (Sconfig.cmd) to prepare the servers for clustering.
-To learn more about the tool, see [Configure a Server Core installation with Sconfig.cmd](/windows-server/get-started/sconfig-on-ws2016).
+Complete the installation process using the Server Configuration tool (Sconfig) to prepare the servers for clustering.
+To learn more about the tool, see [Configure a Server Core installation with Sconfig](/windows-server/get-started/sconfig-on-ws2016).

 To manually install the Azure Stack HCI operating system:
 1. Start the Install Azure Stack HCI wizard on the system drive of the server where you want to install the operating system.